 Close

 Maryland workers’ compensation law provides compensation and medical benefits for workplace injuries.
 Our lawyers fight to help injured workers recover as much as Maryland law will allow.
-Our workers’ comp lawyers are based in Baltimore but handle claims throughout Maryland.
+Our Baltimore workers’ comp lawyers handle claims throughout Maryland.
 (If you do not live close to Baltimore, you do not need to travel to our law firm.)

 Except in certain limited instances, these benefits are the “exclusive remedy” available to injured workers.
 This means victims of workplace injuries cannot file a civil lawsuit against their employer for their injuries.
 (But they can file a civil lawsuit against other parties responsible for their injuries.)